 Documentation shall be on file with the trauma service indicating that the trauma center develops and maintains protocols and provides training during employee orientation regarding the safe loading and unloading of

 patients from a helicopter, as well as precautions to ensure the safety of staff or bystanders while in the vicinity of the aircraft.

+In all trauma centers, the emergency department must evaluate its pediatric readiness and have a plan to address any deficiencies

 Physician Requirements

+All trauma centers must have a board certified or board eligible emergency department physician medical director.
+In level I and II In all trauma centers, the emergency department medical director must be board certified or board eligible in emergency medicine or pediatric emergency medicine

 Emergency Department Medical Director -- Evidence shall be on file indicating that the trauma center has designated a medical director for the emergency department.
 Evidence shall also be on file that describes the qualifications of the medical director to provide trauma-related medical and organizational leadership to physician, nursing, and hospital support staffs.
 At a minimum, this evidence shall include the following: